 Specific Diversity and Inclusivity Initiatives:

-In our Conferences we aim to have gender and geographical balance: In the selection of the speakers, the committee is always careful to guarantee a gender balance and geographical representativeness.
+- In our Conferences we aim to have gender and geographical balance: in the speaker selection, it will be exercised care and attention to guarantee a gender balance and a geographical representativity.

-In addition, Symposia, as the Organizing Secretariat will respect every author and participant regardless of their gender identity (whether it is feminine, masculine or neutral).
+- In addition, the Organizing Secretariat will respect every author and participant regardless of their gender identity (whether it is feminine, masculine, non-binary or other).
 In respect of the transgender community, the pronouns of the participants will be asked during the registration on an optional basis.
 It is also possible that they will be printed on the badges that participants will use during the Conference.

 Attendees are encouraged to: